Companies from abroad have two important options for placing the activities in Croatia

 , as branches or as subsidiaries

 .
 The latter one is preferred because of the status of an independent legal entity and for several tax advantages.
 Establishing a subsidiary in Croatia

 is subject to easy incorporation with the institutions in charge, and furthermore, the entire procedure can be assisted by our team of company formation specialists in Croatia

 .
 Regardless of the type of business you intend to open in Croatia

 , our advisors can provide you with the necessary information and guidelines in this direction.

-How can a subsidiary be opened in Croatia?
+How can a subsidiary be opened in Croatia in 2021?

-Opening a subsidiary in Croatia requires the good knowledge of the Commercial Law of this country and a minimum share capital that has to be deposited before starting the business.
+Opening a subsidiary in Croatia in 2021 requires the good knowledge of the Commercial Law of this country and a minimum share capital that has to be deposited before starting the business.

 is a company registered in Croatia

 but beneficiating from foreign capital, as a separate legal entity.
 The advantages of owning this type of business are numerous especially from a tax point of view; thanks to the vast network of double tax treaties, a subsidiary registered in Croatia

 must pay taxes on profits only in the country of origin and minimized taxes on dividends paid to those countries.